ZHAW Startup Challenge 2023

-- The ZHAW Startup Challenge is open to all enrolled ZHAW Bachelor's and Master's students.
+- The ZHAW Startup Challenge is open to all enrolled Bachelor's and Master's students at the ZHAW.

 - Exchange students and co-founders are also welcome.

 - Whether you have a startup idea or a team, everyone can sign up.
 At the kick-off event we will help you find a team with an idea.

 Simply register for the online kick-off event and find out everything else there.